 Once an underlying physical cause of the phantom odor is ruled out, a sufferer should pursue professional assistance from a psychologist experienced in treating patients with this condition.
 In the alternative, a psychiatrist may need to be consulted to obtain appropriate medication to address a mood disorder like depression or anxiety.
 Research suggests that a phantom smell of this nature can be eliminated by treating the underlying depression, according to the report of researchers in the peer-reviewed journal Ovid.

 Emotional Support of a Person Experiencing a Psychological Odor

-When person experiences a psychological odor associated with the scene in which that individual discovered the dead body of a loved one, emotional support and understanding is crucial.
+When a person experiences a psychological odor associated with the scene in which that individual discovered the dead body of a loved one, emotional support and understanding are crucial.
 The individual’s olfactory hallucinations must not be dismissed or minimized.
 The experience is profoundly real to that individual and is as if that person is smelling a truly horrible stench, associated with death.